 Planning and Evaluation

-If a school or training center wants to try personalized platforms, they should start with a clear plan.
+If a school or training center wants to try personalized platforms, it should start with a clear plan.
 First, check out software options by reading reviews and testing demos.
 Make sure it fits the program’s goals.
-Let teachers try the tools early, so they can share feedback and see if it works for them.
+Let teachers try the tools early so they can share feedback and see whether they work for them.

 Setup and Support

-Training is also key; staff must understand how to track and use student data effectively for support of each student.
-Furthermore, ensure the software works on all devices—students may use phones, tablets, or laptops when accessing it.
+Training is also key; staff must understand how to track and use student data effectively to support each student.
+Furthermore, ensure the software works on all devices; students may use phones, tablets, or laptops when accessing it.

 Pilot Testing and Iteration